pegurnee/2016-01-667/assign_1/response.md

     s3 & s1 = 7.874007874011811
-    as the euclidean distance between s1 & s2 is the smallest among the students, s1 and s2 are the most similar 7.
+    as the euclidean distance between s1 & s2 is the smallest among the students, s1 and s2 are the most similar 7. a.
+    8/10
+  b.
+    3/5
+  c.
+    i.
+996/1000
+    ii.
+0/4
+    iii. in this situation, Jacard's coefficient gave the most correct result as the people purchased none of the same items, encouraging the thought that they are not alike. matching coefficient gives a false positive of similarity
+8.